CORONAVIRUS PREVENTION UPDATES

 - Which states have you traveled to within the last 14 days?

-A. We continue to accept new residents in all living options with appropriate health screening, following the lead of the CDC.
+We continue to accept new residents in all living options with appropriate health screening, following the lead of the CDC.
+According tp Minnesota Department of Health, all new residents or returning residents must be isolated for 14days.
 If the results of the screening raise any cause for concern, we will further assess and determine next steps before a move-in takes place.

 - Stay healthy and prevent spreading germs by following recommended actions: frequent hand-washing; avoiding touching eyes, nose and mouth with unwashed hands, cover your mouth and nose with a tissue when coughing or sneezing and dispose all used tissues; avoid contact with people who are ill.